-India is an emerging market that has attracted a lot of attention from the global PV industry recently.
+India is an emerging market that is highly anticipated by the global PV industry recently.
 The nation has a population of about 1.39 billion.
 The annual GDP growth rate reached 6.624% in 2017.
-After PM Modi took office, the amount of India’s foreign direct investment (FDI) has increased from US$ 36 billion in 2013-2014 to US$ 61.9 billion in 2017-2018, with a growth rate of 71.9%.
+Since Prime Minister Narendra Modi took office, the amount of India’s foreign direct investment (FDI) has increased from US$ 36 billion in 2013-2014 to US$ 61.9 billion in 2017-2018, with a growth rate of 71.9%.

-India is located in Southern region of Asia.
-The climate is warm and the amount of sunlight is sufficient.
+Located in southern region of Asia, India's climate is warm and the amount of sunlight is sufficient.
 The average daily solar radiation is 4-7kWh per square meter.
-After PM Modi took office, he has been actively promoting the development of renewable energy, especially in the development of PV.
-The cumulative PV installation has reached 24GW by September 30th 2018.
+Since Prime Minister Modi took office, he has been actively promoting renewable energy, among which, the growth of solar energy is significant.
+By September 30 2018, the cumulative PV installation has reached 24GW.

-India is ambitious about the development of renewable energy.
-The nation plans to achieve 175GW of renewable energy installation by 2022, of which, 100GW will come from PV, the highest among all renewable energy projects.
-Next are 60GW of wind power, 10GW of biomass, and 5GW of small-scale hydro installation.
+India has ambitious goals for renewable energy.
+The nation aims to achieve 175GW of renewable energy installation by 2022, of which, 100GW will come from solar energy, the highest among all renewable energy projects.
+The next is 60GW of wind power, 10GW of biomass, and 5GW of small hydro installation.

-India’s total renewable energy installation has reached 72GW by September 2018, of which, 34.6GW came from wind power and 24GW from PV power.
+India’s total renewable energy installation has reached 72GW by September 2018, of which, 34.6GW came from wind power and 24GW from solar power.
 With PM Modi’s promotion, renewable energy still has a lot of potential in India.
-The nation’s PV goal of 175GW by 2022 means India has 20GW yet to install every year between 2018 and 2022.
-PV is likely to continue grow on a yearly basis with the annual demand reaching 12.5-30GW in 2019-2022.
+The nation’s PV goal of 175GW by 2022 means India has 20GW yet to be installed annually between 2018 and 2022.
+PV sector is likely to continue growing on a yearly basis with the annual demand reaching 12.5-30GW in 2019-2022.

-India attaches great importance to the development of PV and has announced policies specific to local supply/demand to stimulate industry development as well as demand.
+India attaches great importance to the development of PV and has announced policies specific to local supply and demand to stimulate industry development as well as demand.

 DCR was launched in 2010 to protect local manufacturers.
-The policy asked PV projects that are applicable to DCR to use MADE-in-INDIA cells and modules.
+The policy requires PV projects applicable for DCR to use India-made cells and modules.

-India’s safeguard tariff is effective starting from July 30th 2018.
-PV cells from China, Malaysia, and other developed countries (regardless of whether the cell is assembled into a module) are imposed a 25% of safeguard tax.
+India’s safeguard duty took effect on July 30, 2018.
+PV cells from China, Malaysia, and other developed countries (regardless of whether the cell is assembled into a module) are imposed a 25% safeguard duty.
 The policy will last two years.
-After the first year of 25%, the tax rate will be lowered to 20% in the first half of second year and 15% in the second half of second year.
+After imposing 25% duty in the first year, the tax rate will be lowered to 20% in the first half of second year and 15% in the second half of second year.

 PPA auction is a major policy to stimulate PV demand in India.
 Following the advanced PV technology, the lowest bidding price can reach Rs 2.44/kWh (about USD$ 0.0337/kWh) for ground-mounted projects and Rs 1.38/kWh (about USD$ 0.0191/kWh) for roof-top projects.
 (All currencies calculated from 1Rupee = 72.24USD)

-India’s Net-Metering is not planned by the central government.
-It’s planned by each state in India.
+India’s Net-Metering is not planned by the central government; instead, it's planned by each state in India.
 Overall, most of the states limit roof-top capacity at below 1MW.

-After PM Modi took office, India has become one of the top three PV markets in the world.
-India’s cumulative PV installation has reached 24GW by September 2018.
-Comparing the newly-added installation of 6.97GW in January to September 2018 with 5.76GW in the same period last year, the growth rate reached 21%.
+Since PM Modi took office, India has become one of the top three PV markets in the world.
+By September 2018, India’s cumulative PV installation has reached 24GW.
+Comparing the newly-added installation of 6.97GW in January to 5.76GW in September 2018 in the same period last year, the growth rate reached 21%.

-The degree of PV development varies from state to state in India.
+The status of PV development varies from state to state in India.
 Most of the PV plants are concentrated in specific regions.
-By the end of 2017, India has accumulated a total of 17GW installation in 37 administrative districts.
-Among all, the top ten states are Telangana, Rajasthan, Andhra Pradesh, Tamil Nadu, Karnataka, Gujarat, Madhya Pradesh, Punjab, Maharashtra, and Uttar Pradesh.
+By the end of 2017, India has accumulated a combined installation of 17GW in 37 administrative districts.
+Among all, the top ten states include Telangana, Rajasthan, Andhra Pradesh, Tamil Nadu, Karnataka, Gujarat, Madhya Pradesh, Punjab, Maharashtra, and Uttar Pradesh.
 The cumulative installation of the ten states reached 15.8GW, taking up over 90% of the total installation.

-According to PV InfoLink’s customs data analysis, judging from the period of between 2017 and September 2018, module demand grew significantly in both 1Q17 and 1Q18.
-Demand growth slowed down substantially in 2Q17 and 2Q18, which shows that Q1 is the peak season in the Indian market.
+According to PV InfoLink’s customs data analysis, compared 2017 to January-September 2018, module demand grew significantly in both 1Q17 and 1Q18.
+Demand growth slowed down substantially in 2Q17 and 2Q18, which shows that Q1 is the peak season in Indian market.

 Demand hit a peak again in 4Q17; however, module demand in 4Q18 won’t grow as significantly as in 4Q17.
-The module market will continue to witness weak demand because India’s safeguard tariff is put into practice after July 30th.
-Due to the safeguard tax, demand plummeted in August 2018, reflecting the impact from the safeguard policy.
+The module market will continue to witness weak demand under the impact of India’s safeguard duty, which is took effect on July 30.
+Due to the safeguard duty, demand plummeted in August 2018, reflecting the influence of such policy.
 Yet, demand is expecting to rebound in 1Q19.

-India’s safeguard tariff has brought tremendous impact on the market.
+India’s safeguard duty has brought tremendous impact on the market.
 Module demand slowly dropped.
 The amount of installation also declined in 3Q18.
-However, as the safeguard tariff rate is lowered on a yearly basis and will eventually come to an end, demand is likely to gradually rebound.
+However, as the safeguard duty rate is lowered on a yearly basis and will eventually come to an end, demand is likely to gradually rebound.

-The 2019 Election is just around the corner, the election result will bring tremendous impact to India where the policy environment is relatively diverse and changeable.
-Therefore, the 2019 election is expecting to affect the development of the PV industry.
-If Modi is successfully re-elected, he is likely to stick to the current goal.
-However, if Modi is not re-elected, PV demand will certainly be affected.
-As a result, it’s worth pay attention to the election result.
+The 2019 Election is just around the corner, the election result will again affect India, where the policy environment is relatively diverse and changeable.
+Therefore, the 2019 election is expected to affect the development of the PV industry.
+If Modi was successfully re-elected, he is likely to stick to the current goal.
+However, if Modi lost the election, PV demand will certainly be affected.
+As a result, it’s worth paying attention to the election result.

 Information on this website is legally obtained and is based on reliable, accurate, and complete information.
 But absolute accuracy and completeness is not guaranteed.
 We assume no responsibility for anyone’s market operation or investment advice.
 PV InfoLink reserves the right to add, revise, or alter website information anytime, but information will not be guaranteed to be published all the time.